mimecorg/webissues-guide/docs/installation.md

 * com_dotnet (when using SQL Server)
 * imap (when using email inboxes)

 WebIssues supports the [Apache](https://httpd.apache.org/) and [IIS](https://www.iis.net/) web servers and includes the `.htaccess` and `web.config` files which contain the necessary rewrite rules.
+When using Apache, mod_rewrite is required.
+On IIS, the [URL Rewrite](https://www.iis.net/downloads/microsoft/url-rewrite) extension is required.
 When installing WebIssues on a different web server, for example [nginx](https://nginx.org/), it must be configured manually.

 ## Copying Files